-November 2016 internal assessment upload
+May 2017 internal assessment upload

-In the November 2016 examination session the internal assessment sample for group 5 subjects will, for the first time, be uploaded rather than sent by post.
-The internal assessment will be electronically uploaded and marks entered on IBIS.
+In the November 2016 examination session, the internal assessment sample for group 5 subjects was, for the first time, uploaded rather than sent by post.
+The internal assessment will be electronically uploaded and marks entered on IBIS in May 2017.
 The sample projects/explorations must be those identified by IBIS.
-From November 2016 the forms (5/PJCS and 5/EXCS) for mathematics internal assessment will no longer be required to be completed by teachers and included in the sample.
+The forms (5/PJCS and 5/EXCS) for mathematics internal assessment will no longer be required to be completed by teachers and included in the sample.
 It is important that relevant background information and comments regarding each criterion are included with the sample.
 It is recommended that this be incorporated on the work itself and in the comments box on IBIS.